BPMN Assistant: An LLM-Based Approach to Business Process Modeling: System Architecture

 \subsection{Process Editing Functions}

 The system supports a set of specialized functions for modifying BPMN diagrams.
 These functions, outlined in Table~\ref{tab:edit_functions}, enable precise control over process elements while maintaining the structural integrity of the diagram.
+From a conceptual standpoint, these editing functions define the minimal set of operations required to express meaningful BPMN model transformations while preserving process soundness.
 When the LLM receives an editing request, it analyzes the natural language input and determines which function(s) to call to achieve the desired modifications.

 The LLM processes editing requests through a structured approach by first analyzing the user's natural language request to understand the desired changes.
 It then identifies the affected elements in the current process and determines the appropriate editing functions required to achieve the requested modification.
 Once identified, the model generates the function calls with the correct parameters and ensures that the proposed changes maintain process integrity through validation.